History of Jared Leto in Timeline

 December 26, 1971: Jared Leto's Birth

 On December 26, 1971, Jared Joseph Leto was born.
-He is an American actor and musician, known for his method acting and as the frontman of the rock band Thirty Seconds to Mars.
+He would later become an American actor and musician known for his method acting and as the frontman for the rock band Thirty Seconds to Mars.

 Others born on this day/year